Overview of Program Requirements

 Course Requirements

-The Accounting curriculum requires the following courses as part of your degree requirements:
+The Accounting curriculum requires the following courses as part of your degree:

 - Minimum of 15 PhD level courses or course equivalents